ttttonyhe/ttttonyhe/README.md

 - Tony / Lipeng He / Him.
 - Researcher / Software Engineer / Startup Founder
 - I'm currently pursuing a Master's (Research) degree in Computer Science at the [University of Waterloo →](https://uwaterloo.ca), where I previously obtained an honours bachelor's degree in Mathematics.
-- My research focuses on Trustworthy ML, with an emphasis on the *adversarial robustness* of [Large Language Models (LLMs)](https://genai.owasp.org/llm-top-10), and the *security & privacy* of modern AI systems.
-I develop effective and efficient *adversarial attacks*, as well as *principled defenses*, drawing on applied cryptography, theoretical machine learning, and computer security to characterize and mitigate emerging threats.
+- My research focuses on Trustworthy ML, with an emphasis on the *adversarial robustness* of [Large Language Models (LLMs)](https://genai.owasp.org/llm-top-10), and the *security & privacy* of agentic AI systems.
+I develop effective and efficient *adversarial attacks*, as well as *principled defenses*, drawing on applied cryptography, theoretical machine learning, and systems security to characterize and mitigate emerging threats.

 ### :information_desk_person:&nbsp; How to reach me